This article will help you:

 Note: If a candidate uploads a high school diploma or a GED certificate during the Checkr-Hosted Apply Flow, the Checkr team will compare the candidate's stated education history to the document provided, and mark the verification complete.
 In these cases, Checkr will not attempt to contact the education databases or the school's registrar for confirmation.

 Any user with an admin role may upload any requested documents directly to the candidate's report using the exception link.

 Interpreting the Results

 For candidates with multiple degrees earned, Checkr will display the different degrees on their report.

 Once the search is complete, you'll also see a log of notes from the calls made.

-If we still haven't received the information, or if the details are not a close match to what the applicant submitted, you'll see a "warning" icon (⚠) appear next to that information.
+If we still haven't received the information, or if the details are not a close match to what the candidate submitted, you'll see a warning icon (⚠) appear next to that information.